defencedigital/moduk-service-manual/src/your-community/index.md

 If you meet these criteria, send your details to [assessments@digital.mod.uk](mailto:assessments@digital.mod.uk?subject=Service%20assessor%20training).

-We would also like to hear from all trained assessors across Defence.
+We would like to hear from trained assessors across Defence.
+You can join the panel for internal service assessments.